mariellefoster/marf-books/README.md

 - Aliette de Bodard: Lullaby for A Lost World
 - Meg Jay: The Defining Decade
 - Jennifer Giesbrecht: Monster of Elendhaven
+- Aliette de Bodard: Of Wars, and Memories, and Starlight

 ## Next
 - Pia Mellody: Facing Codependency